Virtual garden party held in honor of Pride month

 Although the march and other Pride events were canceled due to COVID-19, ABC7 is celebrating with a special virtual event.

-Join us for a special 2-hour "NYC Pride Broadcast Special" on June 28 starting at noon.
+Join us for a special 2-hour "NYC Pride 2020: 50th Anniversary of the NYC Pride March" on June 28 starting at noon.

 ----------